aasphixie/aasphixie.github.io/README.md

 # Pentest Tips

-Some tips from a cybersecurity consultant in France.
+Some tips from a cybersecurity auditor & consultant in France.

 ## Pentest Active Directory